-- Quick access pane provides shortcuts to creating assets of the asset types that you have permissions to create (permissions are set up by the administrator).
-For more information, see "Quick Access Pane," on page 57. - "Dashboard" pane provides a summary of your present workload in the current site, as well as other session-specific information.
-For more information, see "Dashboard Pane," on page 57. - "Help and Support" pane provides access to useful resources such as online help, the FatWire e-docs site, and FatWire Support.
+- "Quick Access" pane provides shortcuts to creating assets from the asset types that you have permissions to create (permissions are set up by the administrator).
+For more information, see "Quick Access Pane," on page 58. - "Quick Info" pane provides a summary of your present workload in the current site, as well as other session-specific information.
+For more information, see "Quick Info Pane," on page 58. - "Help and Support" pane provides access to useful resources such as online help, the FatWire e-docs site, and FatWire Support.
 (Your administrator can customize the contents of this pane.)
-For more information, see "Help and Support Pane," on page 58.
+For more information, see "Help and Support Pane," on page 59.